If you are not doing Keyword Research, there is no use of any SEO Strategy.

 - Looking Seeking to buy a car

-The most probable is, he might be looking for the definition of car only.
+The most probable is, he might be looking for the definition of the car only.

 Depending on the user’s intention, the principal types are as under:

-Keywords with buying plans: These are the keywords which clearly show that the user wants to buy something.
+Keywords with buying intentions: These are the keywords that clearly show that the user wants to buy something.

 These are also called “Buy Now Keywords,” and are the highest value keywords if we talk about the type of keywords.